 The Bonds will be registered in the name of Cede & Co., as nominee of DTC, pursuant to DTC's Book-Entry Only System.
 Purchases of beneficial interests in the Bonds will be made in book-entry form, without certificates.
-If at any time the Book-Entry Only System is discontinued for the Bonds, the Bonds will be exchangeable for other fully registered certificated Bonds in any authorized denominations.
+If at any time the Book-Entry Only System is discontinued for the Bonds, the Bonds will be exchangeable for other fully registered definitive Bonds in any authorized denominations.
 See "BOOK-ENTRY-ONLY SYSTEM" herein.
-The Bond Trustee may impose a charge sufficient to reimburse the Agency, the College or the Bond Trustee for any tax, fee or other governmental charge required to be paid with respect to such exchange or any transfer of a Bond.
-The cost, if any, of preparing each new Bond issued upon such exchange or transfer, and any other expenses of the Agency, the College or the Bond Trustee incurred in connection therewith, will be paid by the person requesting such exchange or transfer.
+The Bond Trustee may impose a charge sufficient to reimburse the Agency, the College or the Bond Trustee for any tax, fee or other governmental charge required to be paid with respect to such exchange or any registration of transfer of a Bond.
+The cost, if any, of preparing each new Bond issued upon such exchange or registration of transfer, and any other expenses of the Agency, the College or the Bond Trustee incurred in connection therewith, will be paid by the person requesting such exchange or registration of transfer.
+The Bond Trustee is not required to make any exchange or registration of transfer of any Bond during the fifteen (15) days immediately preceding the date of the Bond Trustee's giving notice of redemption or after such Bond or any portion thereof has been selected for redemption.